Morocco – natural history, mountains and coast

 The group flights are with Easyjet from London Gatwick:

-It is also possible to fly from Manchester with Easyjet:
+It should also be possible to fly from Manchester with Easyjet:

 Morocco is one hour ahead of UK time.